Fletcher-Alderton/Fletcher-Alderton/README.md

 ### :computer: &nbsp;About Me :

 I'm an 18-year-old Frontend Developer from Australia who loves tech and good design.
-Currently, I'm mainly working with Next.js, React, Tailwind CSS, JavaScript, HTML, and CSS.
+Currently I'm mainly working with Next.js, React, Tailwind CSS, JavaScript, HTML, and CSS.
 I'm also experienced with Docker and interested in learning React Native and Terraform.

 - 🌱 I’m currently exploring React Native and Terraform.
-- ⚡ In my free time, I work on my personal website [FletcherAlderton.com](https://FletcherAlderton.com) and contribute to open-source projects.
+- ⚡ In my free time, I work on my personal website [fletcheralderton.com](https://fletcheralderton.com) and contribute to open-source projects.

 ---